 Request Free Information on Phlebotomy Training Near You!

-Should You Go to School to Become a Phlebotomy Tech?
+Should You Train to Be a Phlebotomy Tech?

-Where do Phlebotomists Practice?
+Where do Phlebotomists Work?

 - National Phlebotomy Association

 - American Society for Clinical Pathology (ASCP)

 There are several states that do call for certification in order to practice as a phlebotomy tech, like Nevada and California.
 California and a few additional states even require licensing.
 So it’s important that you choose a phlebotomist training program that not only furnishes a quality education, but also preps you for any certification or licensing exams that you elect or are required to take.